 About the Far North Queensland Designated Area Migration Agreement (FNQ DAMA)

 The Chamber welcomes all FNQ DAMA enquiries from businesses and their agents.
 Please email with your queries.

 For individual overseas workers, please note the FNQ DAMA is an employer-sponsored visa program and individual workers cannot apply for a visa independently.
-As such, we are only able to respond to enquiries from businesses and their agents.
+As such, we are only able to respond to enquiries from businesses or their registered migration agents.

 The key elements of FNQ DAMA are:

 - pathways to permanent residency for holders of TSS visas granted under the FNQ DAMA in select occupations

 - a broad range of occupations that reflect FNQ skilled and semi-skilled shortages, with no caveats to apply